How to Get Your Baby to Sleep on Their Own Without a Fight.

 Do you ever wonder why your newborn needs to be held and will scream the second you put them down?
 They long to be close to you.
 Do you wonder why your newborn doesn’t sleep well in a quiet room?
 Contrary to what many people believe, the womb was actually quite a loud atmosphere for your baby (therefore, babies like the sound of white noise).

 Does your baby fare better in a room with a night light?
-Inside the womb isn’t as dark as you may think – streams of sunlight flow through our skin and uterus to our baby.
+Inside the womb isn’t as dark as you may think – streams of sunlight flow through our skin and uterine walls to our baby.

-To make those first few months with your baby easier, think of your baby as they still need to be inside the womb, but they had to come out (due to the size of their brain).
-They need extra care and extra cuddles that first trimester out of the womb while they transition to life outside everything they’re used to (far earlier than they want to be).
+To make those first few months with your baby easier, think of your baby like they still need to be inside the womb, but they had to come out (due to the size of their brain).
+They need extra care and extra cuddles that first trimester outside the womb while they transition to life apart from everything they’re used to (far earlier than they want to be).

 All this to say, if you get frustrated because your baby only wants to sleep in your arms, is waking up many times at night, and needs to constantly be nursing or just near you, give your little babe a bit of grace – they should still be inside the womb, but they had to come out, so it’s up to you to help them feel safe and warm, just like they were when you were pregnant with them.